Robert Prosinečki: Denizlispor

 On 10 August 2020, Prosinečki was named the new manager of Denizlispor.
 He resigned on 24 November after a disappointing start to the season.

 Olimpija Ljubljana

 On 22 March 2022, Prosinečki signed a two-year contract with Slovenian PrvaLiga side Olimpija Ljubljana, replacing fellow countryman Dino Skender.
 He left the club on 1 July 2022, together with sporting director Mladen Rudonja, after a dispute with club owner Adam Delius.

+Rudeš

+After a year without a club, Prosinečki became the manager of newly promoted Croatian top division side Rudeš on 7 June 2023, replacing Davor Mladina.

 Minifootball

-Prosinečki has also participated in Minifootball tournaments in Kutija Šibica.
-He won first place in 1989 with Termotehna Šela, 1998 with team Moby Dick Segafredo and in 2002, 2003, 2004 with team Riva Grupa.
+Both during and after his career as a professional footballer, Prosinečki has also participated at the Kutija Šibica Minifootball tournaments in Zagreb.
+He won first place in 1989 with a team called Termotehna Šela, then in 1998 with team Moby Dick Segafredo and in 2002, 2003, 2004 with team Riva Grupa.
 In 1997, Moby Dick came in second place.
 In 2003, Prosinečki was awarded best player of the tournament.

 Prosinečki even coached a team named Promotionplay in 2006 where they lost 5–0 in the final.

-On 26 December 2017, Prosinečki played at a humanitarian tournament Četiri kafića (Four cafés).
-Prosinečki got a standing ovation from the fans in Arena Gripe during his performances while playing.
+On 26 December 2017, Prosinečki played at a humanitarian tournament Četiri kafića (Four cafés), receiving a standing ovation from the fans in Arena Gripe during his performances while playing.